 If you have a written marketing plan, follow it.
-If not, and you can afford to take another 50 cent loss in price, consider storing wheat until the October/November time period.
+If not, and you can afford to take a 50 cent loss in price, consider storing wheat until the October/November time period.
 I put the price risk at 50 cents plus about 20 cents storage.
 If you haven't sold any wheat, consider selling in one-third to one-fourth lots between now and Jan 1.
-Selling wheat and buying call options doesn't appear as attractive as it did a month ago.

 There just has to be a way to know when to sell wheat and when to store it.
 In reviewing some old files, I found a one-page guide on how to determine which marketing strategy to use at harvest.
 The strategies included sell cash, hedge, store, and option strategies.
 The signals were if the basis and/or the KCBT Dec futures price were above or below normal.
 I collected cash prices, basis and futures prices from 1970 to present and evaluated the signals.
 The result was that the basis is a relatively good indicator if a storage hedge will work.
 The futures price was useless as a signal.

 The research is not complete, but my expected conclusion has been published by Carl Zulauf (Ohio State University) and Scott Irwin (University of Illinois), "With few exceptions, the field crop producers who survive will be those who have the lowest cost of production because efforts to improve revenue through better marketing of the commodity produced will meet with limited success over time."..."A good marketing program starts with a good program for managing and controlling the cost of production."